yaroslaff/evalidate/README.md

 [simpleeval](https://github.com/danthedeckie/simpleeval)
 Very similar project, using AST approach too and optimized to re-evaluate pre-parsed expressions.
-But parsed expressions are stored as more high-level [ast.Expr](https://docs.python.org/3/library/ast.html#ast.Expr) type and this approach is ~10 times slower, while evalidate uses python native `code` type and evaluation itself goes at speed of python eval()
+But parsed expressions are stored as more high-level [ast.Expr](https://docs.python.org/3/library/ast.html#ast.Expr) type and this approach is few times slower, while evalidate uses python native `code` type and evaluation itself goes at speed of python eval()

-evalidate is good to run short same code against different data.
+evalidate is good to run same expression against different data.

 ## Benchmarking
 We use `benchmark/benchmark.py` in this repository.